 A favorite for me.
 Not only are the decorations out of this world, but Gaylord Palms hosts Ice.
 Ice is not free, but we have been several times and find ourselves wondering around the atrium gawking at the decorations.
 The variety of Christmas trees alone makes a visit here worthwhile.
 Some of the trees are stacks of Poinsettias and some traditional art.
 If you are planning a Christmas dinner or just a dinner night, Gaylord Palms is an excellent choice over the holidays.

-Personally, Gaylord Palms is one of my favorite free things to do in Orlando around the holidays!
+Personally, Gaylord Palms is one of my favorite free things to do in Orlando at Christmas!

 Cirque Dreams Unwrapped Stage Show